 Emerging at the southeast corner of the park, across the street is the large Inglewood Park Cemetery, built in 1905.
 It’s the final resting place of many well-known athletes and entertainers.

 The Santa Fe Line intersects West Boulevard between Florence Avenue and Redondo Boulevard on the border of Inglewood and the Hyde Park neighborhood.
 Nearby is the Youth Justice Center, aka Chuco’s, a community space named after the late Jesse Chuco Becerra, a former volunteer who was killed whilst trying to resolve a conflict.
 The center’s purpose is to serve young people who are on parole or house arrest by providing a safe and stable environment.

-The pre-existing train line intersects Crenshaw Boulevard a little further north between 71st and 67th streets.
-At this point the Crenshaw train will turn and follow the route of the old E Line (and later 5 Line) of the Los Angeles Railway, which between 1931 and 1963 connected Hawthorne and Eagle Rock with 35 kilometers of track.
+The preexisting train line intersects Crenshaw Boulevard a little further north between 71st and 67th streets.
+At this point the Crenshaw train will turn and follow the route of the old E Line (and later 5 Line) of the Los Angeles Railway, which until 1955 connected Hawthorne and Eagle Rock with a 35 kilometer streetcar line.

 Heading north up Crenshaw we passed Stone’s Grocery & Market, where loud reggae music filled the air.
 Out front there were reggae CDs and DVDs were displayed for sale where a few guys were hanging out.
 The market also houses a Jamaican take-out kitchen.

 We headed north for several blocks before arriving at Slauson Avenue, where the air was thick with various aromas.
 The fumes from BBQ, a burger and burrito restaurant, a donut shop, a fish market, and a couple of fried chicken joints created an intoxicating smell.
 A bit further west, but not detect-ably within nose-shot, is Mr. Wisdom Organic Health Foods and Hare Krishna Restaurant.